From the Bob Willard Collection, Volume 1

 But Latham didn’t mind any of this on that last day of school.
 He was still beaming having just won the ‘Hot Dogs and Campfire Beans Eating Contest’ five days earlier at the Congress Park Hot Dogs and Beans Festival.

-There were balloons for sale at the festival that cost five cents and if you wanted your balloon blown up, it cost another five cents.
-Basically a functional balloon cost 10¢.
+There were balloons for sale at the festival that cost five cents and if you wanted your balloon inflated, it cost another two cents.
+Basically a functional balloon cost 7¢.
 But toddlers got their balloons for free.
-Toddlers weren’t defined too much based on age.
-More I think it was that toddlers didn’t have pockets and they didn’t have money and they couldn’t count and they’d cry if they didn’t get a balloon.
-The festival wasn’t dependent on survival from balloon sales.
+Toddlers didn’t have pants pockets and they didn’t have money and they couldn’t count and they’d cry if they didn’t get a balloon.

-Cans of pop were also for sale at the Congress Park Hot Dogs and Beans Festival.
-Not just balloons.
+Balloons weren’t the only things for sale at the Congress Park Hot Dogs and Beans Festival.
+Cans of pop were also for sale.
 The cans were kept in a big ice bucket the size of a pony’s trough.
 Some lady running the canned pop stand just let you grab your own can right out of the trough.
 Whatever kind you wanted.

 She didn’t hand the pop to you and she didn’t even watch you get your own.
 It was the first time that an adult that didn’t even know you trusted you to do the right thing.
 It was memorable… and surprising.